basvanwesting/genetic-algorithm/README.md

 Implemented genotypes:

 * BinaryGenotype: list of true|false values with 50% chance, permutable.
 Initialize with only gene-size.
-* ContinuousGenotype: list of 0.0..1.0 values with uniform chance, not-permutable.
-Initialize with only gene-size.
+* ContinuousGenotype: range of n float values with uniform chance, not-permutable.
+Initialize with gene-size(= n) and gene-range.
 * IndexGenotype: list of 0..n with uniform chance, permutable.
 Initialize with gene-size and gene-value-size (= n).
 * UniqueIndexGenotype: list of 0..n with uniform chance, each index occurs exactly once, permutable.
 Initialize with only gene-value-size (= gene-size = n).
 * MultiIndexGenotype: list of 0..x, 0..y, 0..z, etc... where each gene has it's own index range with a weighted chance depending on the range size.
 Initialize with list of gene-value-sizes (= [x,y,x,etc...]).